JacekKaczmarek10/Internet_shop/README.md

-The program that helps in operating the online store
+The program that helps in operating the online store.